Finding Functions from DerivativesIn Exercises 31–36, find all po... | Channels for Pearson+

 Constant of Integration

-The constant of integration, denoted as C, arises when performing indefinite integration.
-It represents an arbitrary constant added to the antiderivative, accounting for the fact that multiple functions can have the same derivative.
-For example, if y' = x², the antiderivative is y = (1/3)x³ + C, where C can be any real number.
+The constant of integration, denoted as C, is an arbitrary constant added to the antiderivative.
+It accounts for the fact that differentiation of a constant yields zero, meaning multiple functions can have the same derivative.
+When finding functions from derivatives, including C ensures all possible functions are considered.

 Recommended video: